This policy should be read alongside and in addition to the following:

 Under data protection laws you have legal rights concerning our usage of your personal information, including:

-- You have the right to know what personal information we hold on you.
+- You have the right to access personal data

-- You have the right to object to our processing all or part of your personal information.
+- You have the right to stop or restrict the processing of your data

-- You have the right to object to decisions taken by automatic means without human intervention
+- You have the right to object to how your data is processed in certain circumstances

 Please be aware that if you ask us to cease processing all or part of your data, this will impact on your ability to access some of our services.
 Further, we can only comply if there is no legitimate reason for ICST to continue to process your personal data.
 You should also note that there will usually be a requirement for ICST to keep a basic student record indefinitely if you have completed an accredited course with us.

 We will honour any statutory right you might have to access, modify or erase your personal information.
-We encourage you to make such a request using our Subject Access Request form which is available on our website.
+We encourage you to make such a request via email.
+Please contact us at email@example.com.

-If you wish to make a complaint, you should first contact our Data Protection Officer via email@example.com.
-She can invoke our formal complaints procedure if appropriate.
+If you wish to make a complaint, you should first contact our Data Protection Officer via email.
+Please contact us at firstname.lastname@example.org.
+The Data Protection Officer can invoke our formal complaints procedure if appropriate.
 You can also submit a complaint to the Information Commissioner’s Office; further details can be found at www.ico.org.uk.

 7. How to update or correct your personal information

-You can see, review and change most of your personal information by signing in to your ICST account.
-Please update your personal information immediately if it changes or is inaccurate and notify us at firstname.lastname@example.org
+You can see, review and change most of your personal information by signing in to your relevant ICST accounts.
+Please update your personal information immediately if it changes or is inaccurate and notify us at email@example.com.

-Any research we or our partners, such as universities and other stakeholders, carry out will be conducted in accordance with our Research Ethics guidelines [Ethical Research Guidelines]
+Any research we or our partners, such as universities and other stakeholders, carry out will be conducted in accordance with Research Ethics guidelines.

-Your activities on an Online Course may be used for academic research purposes.
+Your activities on an ICST website, platform or app may be used for academic research purposes.
 This includes the comments you make where you may disclose certain personal information about yourself.

 We will never associate your comments, information or other course activity with any of your public user profile information (such as name or profile picture) in the datasets we share with the course provider, it may still be possible to identify you by (a) the content of your comments or (b) finding the actual comment on the Website and seeing the user associated with it.